Taorah/MET2MOD/README.md

 ---

-## Why are downloads split by year?
+## Why are downloads split by months/yearly?

 Copernicus Climate Data Store (CDS) limits the maximum size of a single ERA5 request.